Good Health Information Matters

 The majority of our state’s health care providers, educators, students, researchers, patients, and caregivers do not have access to evidence-based health information.
 This is the information needed to support work and training, and promote patient engagement and informed decision making.

-MeHL will provide equal access to evidence-based clinical care information (point-of-care tools, prescription drug references, full-text medical books and journals) for all Minnesotans.
+MeHL will provide equal access for all Minnesotans to evidence-based health information to include: point-of-care tools, prescription drug references, and full-text medical books and journals.
 This will advance health and health care in the state as:

-- Health providers will have equal access to quality information that can be leveraged to address health disparities.
+- Health providers everywhere will have equal access to quality information.

-- Educators will have a shared set of resources to train our state’s future healthcare workforce.
+- Educators will have the same set of resources to train our state’s future healthcare workforce.

 - Health professions students will benefit from consistent and uniform access to information throughout their training and into practice.

-- Patients will have tools to support engagement and informed decision-making.
+- Patients will have tools to support informed decision making and engagement.

 - Caregivers will be better prepared to manage the health needs of their loved ones.